JulienHansen/DeepSkin/vertex/README.md

 🔄 CI/CD: Automatic Training

 To automate training, we integrate CI/CD pipelines that:
-✅ Automatically package and upload code updates.
+✅ Automatically package and upload trained model when the commit message starts with !train_vertex! .
-✅ Trigger Vertex AI training when changes are detected.
 ✅ Deploy the latest trained models.